systemexklusiv/softstepper/README.md

 #SoftStepper#

-Script for Ableton Live to dynamically find loopers an monitor their states on the *Softstep2*
+Script for Ableton Live to dynamically find up to 10 loopers and monitor their states on the *Softstep2*

 ### about ###